How to Set Up Android App Push Notifications with PushEngage

 6. Download the google-services.json file and place it into your Android app module root directory.

-In the Firebase console, click the Settings icon next to Project Overview in the top left and Select Project Settings.
+7. In the Firebase console, click the Settings icon next to Project Overview in the top left and Select Project Settings.
+Click on Generate new private key.

 Integrating FCM with PushEngage Dashboard

-Once you have created the project in Firebase, you can then move ahead to integrate the Firebase server key and sender ID in the PushEngage dashboard.
+Once you have created the project in Firebase, you can then integrate the sender ID in the PushEngage dashboard.

-1. In your PushEngage account, navigate to Settings » Site Details.
-Then Scroll down to Click Here For Setup Instructions.
+1. In your PushEngage account, navigate to Site Settings » Installation

 2. While choosing your platform, select the Android SDK Tab.